babelouest/glewlwyd/docs/INSTALL.md

 ### Internationalization

 The languages available in the front-end are English, French and Dutch.
-If you make a language file for another lang, you can add it in your Glewlwyd installation by adding the file in  `webapp/{lang}/translation.json` where `{lang}` is the translation language in ISO 639-1 format (2 letters).
+If you make a language file for another Lang, you can add it in your Glewlwyd installation by adding the file in  `webapp/{lang}/translation.json` where `{lang}` is the translation language in ISO 639-1 format (2 letters).
 Then, add your new language 2-letters code in the `webapp/config.json` file in the `lang` key, example for adding Korean language:

 ```json
 "lang": ["en","fr","nl","ko"],